 I find Christian apologetics to be an inspiring way of spreading the Good News of Jesus Christ to all willing to listen.
 I started reading Christian apologetics in an effort to learn more about the evidence we have for God so I could present this evidence to others.
 God has shown me in numerous spiritual ways that He is loving, active, and powerful.
 Yet some skeptics doubt the validity of my personal testimony, so I offer them arguments in addition to my testimony.
 One such skeptic is a person named Tony Murphy.
-He goes by the name @Hackenslash2 on Twitter.
+When he had an account on Twitter, it was listed under the name @Hackenslash2.
 Below I have pasted seven of his key claims against God in bold print.
 Under each claim, I offer evidence in support of God.

 - Argument on omniscience: “To summarise what I said there, because we’re limited to what we can observe, and because there’s no observation we can make, even in principle, that can tell us that what we observe is, in a fully ontological sense, real, we have to stop short of this kind of absolute statement and admit that there’s a limit to what we can know… It’s quite literally an omni-limitation, and it applies equally to any entity that could reasonably be described as a deity.”

 Tony’s assumption is that we can “equally” apply our physical limitations to our Creator places God on equal footing as man.
 One cannot logically assume that the eternal Creator of our magnificent universe should be put on equal footing as the inhabitants on the third rock from the sun in the Milky Way Galaxy.